Han Hyo-joo: Early life

-Han Hyo-joo was born in Cheongju, North Chungcheong Province.
-Her mother was an elementary school teacher before becoming an inspector for public schools, and her father was an air force officer.
+Han Hyo-joo was born in Yullryang-dong, Cheongju, North Chungcheong Province.
+Her mother was an elementary school teacher before becoming an inspector for public schools, and her father was an air force lieutenant colonel who served at a reserve.
+At the time of her birth, Han was given the name Han Ji-yeong (Korean: 한지영) but when she entered the third grade, she changed it to her current name.
+She also has a younger brother and attended Deokseong Elementary School.
 As a child, she was good in sports, particularly track and field.

-In her sophomore year of high school, she moved to Seoul and attended Bulgok High School, despite the objections of her strict and conservative father.
-She then entered Dongguk University, where she joined the theater and film department.
+After graduating from Yullyang Middle School in 2002, she attended Cheongju Girls' High School until 2004.
+In her sophomore year of high school, she moved to Seoul and transferred to Bulgok High School in Bundang District, Seongnam, despite the objections of her strict and conservative father.
+After graduating in March 2005, she entered Dongguk University's College of Arts, where she joined the Theater and Film department, and eventually graduated in 2010.

 Career

 2003–2006: Beginnings

 Han was first discovered in a teenage beauty pageant organized by food corporation Binggrae in 2003.
 She began her acting career in the sitcom Nonstop 5 and the gangster comedy film My Boss, My Teacher.
 Han later raised her profile by starring in Spring Waltz, the fourth and final installment of TV director Yoon Seok-ho's "season drama" series.

 In 2006, director Lee Yoon-ki cast Han in the starring role in his low-budget independent film Ad-lib Night, which follows a young woman who rediscovers herself through an eerie overnight encounter with strangers.
 She won the Best New Actress awards at the Korean Association of Film Critics Awards and Singapore International Film Festival for her performance.